Sala voice message reveals reluctance over Cardiff move

 The Argentinian expressed his concerns over the £15million move to a friend two weeks before he tragically died when the light aircraft he and pilot David Ibbotson were travelling in to Wales crashed on January 21.

-L'Equipe obtained the WhatsApp recording and included it in a documentary published on Thursday (AEST).
+L'Equipe obtained the WhatsApp recording and included it in a documentary published on Wednesday.

 Sala said: "Last night, I sent a message to Meissa [N'Diaye, Sala's agent].
 He called me a few hours later.